 But Howard stayed to protect the Chinese and Burmese.
 He was part of the joint US-British operation that destroyed the Japanese advance on Rangoon on December 25, 1941.
 The following year on January 3, he was one of four pilots who attacked the Japanese airdrome at Tak, Thailand as they were preparing another attack on Burma.

 The Flying Tigers were disbanded on July 4 because America needed all its men.
 Having shot down six Japanese planes in 56 missions, Howard became an ace.
-Back in the US, he joined the US Army Air Forces as a commissioned captain with the rank of major and command of the 356th Fighter Squadron in the 354th Fighter Group.
+Back in the US, he joined the US Army Air Forces as a commissioned officer with the rank of major and command of the 356th Fighter Squadron in the 354th Fighter Group.

 Howard got a P-51 Mustang, complete with his personal emblem – Ding Hao! (“very good” in Mandarin).
 Based in Britain, he had the honor of joining the longest fighter trip to Kiel, Germany on December 11, 1943 – setting a record.